Both of You, Dance Like You Want to Win!: Themes and analysis

 During the preparations for the battle against Israfel, Shinji and Asuka synchronize perfectly at the end.
-Writer Virginie Nebbia noted how this leads nowhere and later the scriptwriters regress Shinji.
+Writer Virginie Nebbia noted how this leads nowhere, and later the scriptwriters regress Shinji.
 Analyzing Shinji's psyche, psychiatrist Kōji Mizobe stated that the fundamental characteristic of Shinji is sociability, describing him as a "sympathetic person" who accepts and imitates others.
 Mizobe interpreted the scenes in which he synchronizes with Asuka's movements as proof of this ability.
 Cannarsi also noted how in "Both of You, Dance Like You Want to Win!"
 Asuka scorns and questions Shinji's value, especially as a man, with barbs like "Are you stupid?" or "You're a man, aren't you?".
-Her behavior has been likened to a latent inferiority complex toward the male sex or a masculine protest.
+According to scholar Katherine Savoy, "Shinji's actions are judged beside his sex as if he has failed to commit to his manhood, or is unable to live up to his gender's strength".
+Anime Feminist writers similarly noted Shinji is asked to perform hyper-masculinity in order to survive the world, and Asuka criticizes him for being quiet instead.
+Her behavior has been likened to a latent inferiority complex toward the male sex or a masculine protest, a psychological term coined by Alfred Adler to describe feelings present in women who are tired of the passive role typically associated with femininity, later reprised in the "Don't Be" episode.
 In an essay on the series, Japanese academic Yuya Sato noted how the series contains several elements of manga directed toward a young female audience, known as shōjo.
 From Asuka's arrival onward, however, Evangelion features several elements of boys' manga, named shōnen, such as effort, friendship, and victory over enemies.
 All three of these themes are present in the installment: Asuka and Shinji strive together on synchronicity, solidarity is created between the two, and they win against the Angel.
 According to Sato, "Both of You, Dance Like You Want to Win!" is a rare moment of balance between shōjo and shōnen elements, but the shōnen elements constitute a lure to attract men to shōjo.